4-H Club Information

 The Cooking 4-H Club meets to cook, bake and have fun with food.
-They meet the third Monday of the month in the evening.
+They meet on the third Monday of the month in the evening from 6-8 p.m.
 They are welcome new members to join and learn more about this life skill!

-4-H Saddle Club
+Saddle 4-H Club

 The Saddle Club, which focuses on the horse project, meets the first Tuesday of the month at 6:30 p.m.
 No horse is required to join.
 It meets outside at Allwin Farm (3338 Largo Lane, Hudson, NC) until Daylight Saving Time in the fall.
 Then it moves indoors to Lakeview Baptist Church (325 Shasta Ln, Lenoir, NC) for winter meetings.
 The last indoor meeting will be in March unless otherwise notified.

 The Livestock Club welcomes youth to learn about livestock species – cattle, sheep, goats, etc. through hands-on activities.
 It meets at 6:30 p.m. at the Caldwell Agriculture Fairgrounds off of US 321 in Lenoir.